Deals of the day-Mergers and acquisitions

-** Some creditor banks of Dubai-based Oger Telecom are in talks to sell its 55 percent stake in Turkish fixed-line operator Turk Telekom, four sources familiar with the matter told Reuters.
+** Some creditor banks of Dubai-based Oger Telecom are in talks about a possible sale of its 55 percent stake in fixed-line operator Turk Telekom, after Oger failed to make interest payments on a $4.7 billion loan, four sources said.

+** German retailer Metro completed its split into two companies as its food business and consumer electronics division started trading independently on the Frankfurt and Luxembourg stock exchanges.

+** Russian state bank VTB is considering the possible sale of smaller or less profitable assets abroad, Chief Executive Andrey Kostin told reporters.

 ** Bahrain-based asset manager Investcorp has agreed to sell Esmalglass, a supplier of intermediate products for the ceramic industry, to U.S. buyout firm Lone Star Fund X for an enterprise value of 605 million euros ($693 million).